Joseph Willard Roosevelt

 Joseph Willard Roosevelt (January 16, 1918 – May 18, 2008) was an American pianist and composer.

-Biography
+Early life

-He was the second son of Kermit Roosevelt and Belle Wyatt Willard.
+Roosevelt was born on January 16, 1918, as the second son of Kermit Roosevelt and Belle Wyatt Willard.
+He was named for his grandfather, Joseph Edward Willard, the Lieutenant Governor of Virginia and United States Ambassador to Spain.
+Among his siblings were brother Kermit Roosevelt Jr.

 His paternal grandparents were U.S. President Theodore "T.R."
-Roosevelt, Jr. and First Lady Edith Kermit Carow.
+Roosevelt Jr. and First Lady Edith Kermit Carow.
+He was uncle to Mark Roosevelt and great-uncle to Kermit Roosevelt III, John Palfrey and Quentin Palfrey.

-Roosevelt attended, like several of his family members, Groton School and Harvard University and studied piano with Nadia Boulanger in France.
+Like several of his family members, Roosevelt attended Groton School and Harvard University and studied piano with Nadia Boulanger in France.